tech-learning-collective/tech-learning-collective.github.io/_events/workshop-2019-11-24-securing-email-protecting-everyday-communications-from-gmail-to-protonmail.md

     - Wonderville
 performers:
     - Tech Learning Collective
+teaser: This workshop will demystify the nuance of email privacy and security.
+By using freely available OpenPGP-compatible software, which has been available since 1991, the Tech Learning Collective&rsquo;s cybersecurity instructors will show you how you can keep your message contents private regardless of the email service provider you use.
 ---

 {{ page.location }} in collaboration with the Tech Learning Collective presents: *{{ page.title }}*, a two-hour digital safety workshop that will demystify the nuance of email privacy and security: